-The material for this course will be delivered through a mixture of textbook readings, classroom lessons, tutorials (for problem solving), laboratories, and homework AD3 experiments.
+The material for this course will be delivered through a mixture of textbook readings, classroom lessons, tutorials (for problem solving), laboratories, and homework AD2 experiments.
 Classroom lessons, tutorials, and laboratories will take place in-person unless otherwise notified.
-Classroom lessons and tutorials will not be recorded.
-Labs may have pre-lab online videos that must be watched before the respective lab session.
+Labs may have pre-lab online videos.